 Upon entering the Visitor Centre we were unsure as to what to book with the children.
 Remember, our group ranged in age from 70 (sorry, dad!) to 2, so we needed to accommodate a lot of attention spans.
 The lady at the desk was very helpful and we decided to go with the standard entry ticket which includes access to all of the buildings, a 25-minute boat tour, and a 40-minute walking tour.

-As a plus to traveling with small children, kids under 6 are free, so Brian and I just had to pay for ourselves- the cost for adults was $37 AUD each.
+As a plus to traveling with small children, kids under 6 are free, so Brian and I just had to pay for ourselves- the ticket price is currently $45 AUD each (pre-purchase tickets on Viator).
 This is comparable to other Australian attractions and it is actually a two-day ticket, making it VERY affordable.

 My only disappointment was that the walking tour wasn’t actually much of a walking tour.
 We walked maybe 100 feet.
 I was hoping we’d cover more of the grounds but the guide stood in a central location and just pointed to various sites.
 I think she was being considerate of some of the older crowd in our group (not my dad, ha!).
 I was thankful I’d packed little activities for the kids to hold.
 It was HOT and the information presented was probably more than these two cared to hear.
 Lol.